danielabar/meblog/src/markdown/rails-kafka-consumer.md

 * Aside you can also run a multi-broker cluster to experiment with partitions and replicas distributed across brokers, point to multiple setup from my course repo (but for this demo, a simple setup will suffice).
 * Better feature image
 * Maybe ref re: service: https://dev.to/isalevine/using-rails-service-objects-to-make-skinny-controllers-and-models-3k9c
+* Maybe mention in this simple example, the attributes in the message correspond neatly with attributes in the `products` table, but a real app would be more complicated, requiring checks and updates across different db tables.b

 ### Diagram Mermaid Attempt